BlaineA97/Portfolio/ExploreJavascript.md

     ~~~

 #### Classes: Inheritance
+  * Inheritance is when we create a parent class with properties and methods that we can extend to child classes.
   * Classes use inheritance in order to pass down attributes or methods to similar sub-classes.
   * Parent Classes hold attributes and methods that sub-classes (any class that 'extends' the parent class) will have access to.
   * Sub-Classes have access to all attributes and methods provided in the Parent Class it 'extends' from.